Faster Space-Efficient STR-IC-LCS Computation: Conclusions

-We have presented a space-efficient algorithm that finds an STR-IC-LCS of two given strings $A$ and $B$ of length $n$ in $O(n^2)$ time with $O((\ell+1)(n-\ell+1))$ working space, where $\ell$ is the length of an LCS of $A$ and $B$.
-Our method improves on the space requirements of the algorithm by Deorowicz~\cite{STRICLCS_DEOROWICZ_2012} that uses $\Theta(n^2)$ space, irrespective of the value of $\ell$.
+This paper proposed three space-efficient algorithms that find an STR-IC-LCS of two given strings $A$ and $B$ of length $n$ with constrained pattern $P$ of length $r$.

-Our future work for STR-IC-LCS includes improvement of the $O(n^2)$-time bound to, say, $O(n(n-\ell+1))$.
-We note that the algorithm by Nakatsu et al.~\cite{DBLP:journals/acta/NakatsuKY82} for finding (standard) LCS runs in $O(n(n-\ell+1))$ time.
-There also exists an $O(n\sigma + (\ell'+1)(n-\ell'+1)r)$-time solution for the STR-EC-LCS problem that runs fast when the length $\ell'$ of the solution is small~\cite{YamadaNIBT20}, where $r = |P|$.
+Our first solution, Algorithm~\algFt, works in $O(n^2)$ time with $O((\ell+1)(n-\ell+1))$ working space, where $\ell$ is the length of an LCS of $A$ and $B$.
+This method improves on the space requirements of the algorithm by Deorowicz~\cite{STRICLCS_DEOROWICZ_2012} that uses $\Theta(n^2)$ space, irrespective of the value of $\ell$.